Admission criteria include:

 - In the "optional essay" section, explain which double-degree you would prefer and why.

-In late spring, the admissions committee will work with each candidate to determine who will be accepted into each of the separate double-degree options.
+The admissions committee will work with each candidate to determine who will be accepted into each of the separate double-degree options.